-At Savvy, we’ve built countless apps and other digital products for customers since 2009.
-From the Fortune 500 to disruptive technology companies, we’ve seen the problems we’ll identify in this article affect even the most well-thought-out and researched projects.
+At Savvy, we’ve built countless apps and other digital products.
+What we've learned is that it doesn't matter whether you're part of the Fortune 500 or a disruptive technology startup, we’ve seen the same problems time and time again.
 In order to avoid these issues, you need to know these kinds of problems upfront, create a more solid foundation with that knowledge, and then hone your feature set and go-to-market plan.
 The right questions and considerations during the discovery process can help avoid pitfalls later on, giving you the best possible chance of success.

 By following what we outline in this article, your digital product — whether a native app, web app, cloud backend, digital transformation initiative, or comparable — will have the best foundation and highest chance of success moving forward.
 In this resource you’ll learn how to:

 - Identify possible product problems

 - Set a solid foundation for your users

 - Work with differing opinions from key stakeholders in a variety of specializations (C-Suite, directors/managers, design, development, content, etc.)

 - Determine your “must-have” features, what we refer to as “tentpole features”

 - Use the right tools and exercises throughout the discovery process